 In order to prove \reflem{lem:fphp_lower_bound}, we wish to define a progress measure on clauses that indicates how close the derivation is to refuting the formula (\ie it should be small for axiom clauses but large for contradiction).
 A first attempt would be to define the progress of a clause $C$ as the number of ruled-out matchings (\ie matchings that do not satisfy~$C$) on the pigeons mentioned by~$C$.
-This definition does not quite work, but we can refine it by counting matchings less carefully.
-Namely, if for a pigeon~$i$ there are more than $\dimLi$ holes to which it can be mapped without satisfying~$C$, then we think of $C$ as ruling out \emph{all holes} for this pigeon.
-Since the pigeon degree of a \light pigeon~$i$ is at most $\thr{i} - \adv{i}$, such a pigeon will certainly have at least $ \deg[G]{i} - d_i + \delta_i \geq \dimLi$ holes to which it can be mapped, and the ``lossy counting'' will ensure that all holes are considered as ruled out.
+This definition does not quite work since we will want to keep track of \emph{which} matchings are ruled out---unless there are more than~$\dimLi$ holes to which a pigeon can be mapped without satisfying~$C$.
+Then we will want to think of $C$ as ruling out \emph{all holes} for this pigeon.
+Since the pigeon degree of a \light pigeon~$i$ is at most $\thr{i} - \adv{i}$, such a pigeon will certainly have at least $ \deg[G]{i} - d_i + \delta_i \geq \dimLi$ holes to which it can be mapped, and the ``lossy counting'' will thus ensure that all holes are considered as ruled out.